ebemunk/blog/content/post/2018-01-20-lost-text-mining.md

 <div id="personality-selector" class="viz"></div>
 <div id="personality" class="viz"></div>

-Men and women are very close in terms of personality, with minor differences in Openness and Conscienciousness.
+Men and women are very close in terms of personality, with minor differences in Openness and Conscientiousness.
 There is certainly a "gap" between `SUN` and `JIN` in terms of their personality.
 I wonder how this got reflected throughout the series.

-Consdering "everyone" (top 25 speakers), the average values are of a pretty unique "person".
+Considering "everyone" (top 25 speakers), the average values are of a pretty unique "person".
 Very high Agreeableness, low Extraversion, and generally way above or below the sample population of Watson.
 An interesting point is that characters seem to be very similar in personality traits, I'm not sure if this is because Watson consistently overestimates these values for a TV show text (something it's probably not fully intended to do) or whether the writing and personalities really do not change that much across the characters, and that really the actors bring any perceived emotion to the light.

 I'm still fascinated by what this API can do, but have questioned whether it's appropriate for works of fiction.
 I'd love to hear about any other patterns you see, and how much of this really aligns with the show from the fans.